bhavyamithal/bhavyamithal/README.md

 - 👋 Hi, I’m @bhavyamithal
-- 👀 I’m interested in ...
+- 👀 I’m interested in exploring the diff fields in CS and technology.
 - 🌱 I’m currently learning C and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bm820@snu.edu.in